Report a smell at Withyhedge Landfill, Pembrokeshire

 To regulate this site and ensure compliance with its permit our regulatory officers carry out reviews of data, reports and other information provided by the operator.
 We also carry out site visits to see first-hand how the site is being operated.

 Our regulatory officers have attended the landfill on three occasions in November and December 2023 primarily to inspect aspects of the site operation and management which could be contributing to offsite odours.
-These visits also identified an unauthorised emission, believed to be untreated surface water.
-This has been sampled and we are awaiting results.
 Advice and instruction have been provided to the site operator following our visits.
 We have reinforced the completion of certain actions agreed with the operator by the issue of an enforcement notice.
 We will continue to monitor the situation and escalate our response if required.

 NRW officers are also investigating possible effluent pollution from the site linked to a specific event that was filmed and posted online.
 Unfortunately, there was a delay in this being reported to NRW.
 The area of the site in question was inspected on 19 December 2023 and enquiries are ongoing.